2020 Annual Contest Editor ✓

-- Straight-up romance (but I DO enjoy romance as an element in other genres).
+- Romance as a sole genre (but I DO enjoy romance as an element in other genres).

 How can a manuscript’s first five pages make you sit up and take notice?

 What can writers expect from working with you during #RevPit, including communication?

 My first pass through your book will involve a full edit letter (the same one I do for critiques) as well as developmental comments throughout the manuscript.
 After you make revisions, I’ll make another full pass through the manuscript, focusing feedback on whatever your story still needs.
 I’ll also block out time near the end of the process for multiple passes through your query letter and opening pages.
 I’ll be available by email throughout the entire process and always ready to bounce ideas back and forth.

 What do you expect from writers during the #RevPit revision process, including communication?

 Be ready and able to make major revisions in short windows of time.
 If I pick your story, it means it’s a good story and that I love it, but that love is going to look like tough love.
 I’ll be challenging you to deepen characterization and clarify plot elements in situations where there’s not always a “right” way to do so, so you should be ready to think through solutions.
 The more revisions you make after my first pass, the more constructive the second pass will be.
 Likewise, the sooner you can get back to me with query/page updates, the more time we’ll have for multiple passes on those materials.

 What hobbies do you have outside of writing and editing?

 In no particular order, here are some of my loves: I love photography, state parks, and combining the two.
 I love making huge messes in the kitchen as I experiment with new recipes, with bonus points if the ingredients came from my friends at the local farmer’s market.
 I love dancing and singing to my favorite songs when nobody is around.
 I love games, whether tabletop or video games.
 My nerdiest obsession remains Minecraft, which has been an insanely abundant fountain of creativity and community for me.